TwIStOy/luasnip-snippets/README.md

 | `.single` | Wraps with `ranges::views::single(?)`.                               |     `any_expr`     |
 | `.await`  | Expands to `co_await ?`.                                             |     `any_expr`     |
 |   `.in`   | Expands to `if (...find)` statements.                                |     `any_expr`     |

+#### Cpplint

+Currently, some snippets will be expanded with cpplint related comments, e.g. `once`(which will expand to `#pragma once  // NOLINT(build/header_guard)`).

+You can control whether to add cpplint related comments in these snippets by:

+- Updating `snippet.cpp.cpplint` in your config.
+This will affect all buffers.
+- Setting buffer variable `b:LuasnipSnippetsCppCppLint`.
+This will only affect the current buffer, and it will override the global setting.

 </details>